 # # #

-The Moores UCSD Cancer Center is one of only 40 NCI-designated comprehensive cancer centers nationwide.
+The Moores UC San Diego Cancer Center is one of only 40 NCI-designated comprehensive cancer centers nationwide.
 This designation acknowledges the magnitude of the Center’s scientific accomplishments in the basic, translational, clinical, and behavioral sciences, as well as its promise for creating significant future advances in each of these fields.